Today The Secret Garden (Den Hemmelige Have) has been revealed in the radiation therapy section of Rigshospitalet, Copenhagen, Denmark.

 The music is written for a full orchestra, and exclusively with acoustic instruments which gives the recording an extra level of human touch.
 The listener can hear and feel details such as the breaths of the musicians and can even see a video of the recording on a TV monitor.

-It is not possible to create a piece of art that everyonewill like, and to attempt it will only lead to an anonymous and bad result, which no onewill enjoy in the long run.
-On the other hand, I did not want to create a piece only for “the few”, so from the beginning I chose to work with a generally tonal and approachable tonal language, despite the work containing very complex elements.
+It is not possible to create a piece of art that everyone will like, and to attempt it will only lead to an anonymous and bad result, which no one will enjoy in the long run.
+On the other hand I did not want to create a piece only for “the few”, so from the beginning I chose to work with an overall tonal and approachable tonal language, despite the work containing very complex elements underneath.

 A cinematic touch

-I also chose to incorporate a sometimes “cinematic” expression.
+I also decided to incorporate a sometimes “cinematic” expression.
 The well-known film score-idiom acts in many ways as a mutual and visual reference, and not only for people who already know and enjoy classical music, but for a much broader segment of the population.
-The cinematic character of the music was not a goal in itself, but came naturally during the creative process.
+The cinematic character of large parts of the music was not a goal in itself, but came naturally during the creative process.